RealKinetic/locust_k8s/Blog_part_1.md

     # Start Locust using LOCUS_OPTS environment variable
     ENTRYPOINT ["./example_server"]

-The `-t` argument allows us to tag our container with a name in this case we're tagging it `goexample`.
+The `-t` argument allows us to tag our container with a name.
+In this case we're tagging it `goexample`.

 Now that we've created our container we can run it with the following:

     $ docker run -it -p=8080:8080 --name=exampleserver --network=locustnw goexample

-- The `-p` argument exposes port 8080 within the container to the outside on the same port 8080.
+- The `-p` flag exposes port 8080 within the container to the outside on the same port 8080.
 This is the port our example server is listenining on.
-- The `--name` argument allows us to give a named identifier to the container.
-This allows us to reference this container by name as a host instead of an IP address.
+- The `--name` flag  allows us to give a named identifier to the container.
+This allows us to reference this container by name as a host instead of by IP address.
 This will be critical when we run the locust container.
 - The `--network` argument tells Docker to use our custom network for this container.

-Since we exposed and mapped port 8080 you can test that our server is working by visiting http://localhost:8080.
+Since we exposed and mapped port 8080, you can test that our server is working by visiting http://localhost:8080.

-Once you've verified that our example server container is running we can now build and run our locust container.
-FYI if you run locust locally earlier you can re-run the same tests again now pointing at the container version of our example server with the following `locust -f locustfile.py --host=http://localhost:8080`.
+Once you've verified that our example server container is running we can now build and run our Locust container.
+FYI if you ran Locust locally earlier you can re-run the same tests again now.
+Just point at the container version of our example server with the following `locust -f locustfile.py --host=http://localhost:8080`.

 ## Locust Container

-Building and running our locust container is similar to our example server.
+Building and running our locust container is similar to the process we used for our example server.
 First we build the container image with the following:

     $ docker build docker -t locust-tasks